MegaMoo77/favorites-search/README.md

 # Search Documentation

+Join the discussion in the Github here: https://github.com/MegaMoo77/favorites-search

 ## Introduction

 This document will describe how to use search commands to get the images you want.